wo-ghawfs/wo-temp/README.md

    - Keep schema and solution template versions in sync

 3. **Manual Triggers**:
-   - Use for selective deployment of specific components
+   - Use for selective updates of specific components
-   - Helpful for redeploying configurations without changes
+   - Helpful for updating configurations without changes
    - Choose appropriate action type for your needs

 ## Troubleshooting